-Parent's Guide to the Natural History Course - Year One
+Parent's Guide to the Natural Science Course - Year Two

 This is a tough course for junior high school students and those who are freshman in high school, especially if they are

 Each of these areas requires some special study skills.